hindsightsoftware/atlassian-connect-play/README.md

 automatically be decorated with this secure token.
 If `@ac.page` is not used any requests will have to be decorated manually.
 This can be done by adding the following request parameters:

-    ?acpt=<SECURE_TOKEN>&acck=<CONSUMER_KEY>&acuid=<USER_ID>
+    ?acpt=<SECURE_TOKEN>

-For ajax requests one can also add the following headers to the request:
+For ajax requests one can also add the following header to the request:

     X-acpt:<SECURE_TOKEN>
-    X-acck:<CONSUMER_KEY>
-    X-acuid:<USER_ID>

-The secure token can be obtained via a call to `AC.tokenStore.get(new TokenKey(AC.getAcHost().getKey(), AC.getUser()), System.currentTimeMillis())`.
+The secure token can be obtained via a call to `AC.getToken().getOrNull()`.

-On the server side to verify that an action in your Play controller is being called with a valid token, you can simply add the `@CheckValidPageToken` annotation.
+On the server side to verify that an action in your Play controller is being called with a valid token, you can simply add the `@CheckValidToken` annotation.
+Tokens contain a timestamp and will time out once they are older than 15 minutes (configurable via `ac.token.expiry.secs` in application.conf).

-By default this module provides an in memory token store which may not be sufficient for large scale production deployments that may require persistence to allow for horizontal scaling as well as restarts.
-An in memory store could also increase memory usage significantly on a large scale deployment.

-A custom token store implementation can be configured via the `ac.token.store` configuration property.
-This token store has to implement and follow the contract defined in the `TokenStore` interface defined in this module.
+Any response from an action annotated with @CheckValidToken will contain a fresh token in the 'X-acpt' response header.
+If `@ac.page` is used, this will trigger tokens to be refreshed client-side automatically, however if `@ac.page` is not used this may have to be done manually.

 [play-doc]: http://www.playframework.com/documentation/2.1.1/Home "Play Documentation"
 [sbt]: http://www.scala-sbt.org/ "Simple Build Tool"